jdart1/arasan-chess/doc/BUILD.md

 # Building on Linux or Mac

-Gcc 4.9 or above is recommended for building Arasan (on Mac OS, use clang).

 There is a makefile in the src directory.
-In most cases, just typing "make" should automatically select the correct target architecture and OS (note: assumes target and host are the same).
-By default it builds only the chess engine.
-Binaries are placed in the "bin" subdirectory.

-To select the Intel compiler instead of gcc, define the variable CC with this command:

-export CC=icc

-"clang" is also supported (set CC=clang to use).

 The following targets are defined in the makefile:

 - default: builds just the chess engine, with no POPCNT or BMI2 support
 - popcnt: builds just the chess engine, with POPCNT support
 - bmi2: builds just the chess engine, with BMI2 support (includes POPCNT)
+- avx2: builds just the chess engine, with AVX2 + BMI2 + POPCNT
 - profiled: PGO build with no POPCNT or BMI2 support
 - popcnt-profiled: PGO build of the chess engine, with POPCNT support
 - bmi2-profiled: PGO build of the chess engine, with BMI2 support (includes POPCNT)
+- avx2-profiled: PGO build of the chess engine, with AVX2 + BMI2 + POPCNT
 - tuning: builds the parameter tuning program
 - tuning-popcnt: builds the parameter tuning program with POPCNT support
 - utils: builds utility programs including "makebook"
 - release: builds the release tarball
 - install: installs the chess engine on the system (requires root or sudo)

-Note: POPCNT and BMI2 builds will only work on recent x64 CPUs that support these instructions, and require a 64-bit compile.
+Note: POPCNT, BMI2, and AVX2 builds will only work on recent x64 CPUs that support these instructions, and require a 64-bit compile.

+ In most cases, the Makefile should automatically select the correct target architecture and OS (note: assumes target and host are the same).
+By default it builds only the chess engine.
+Binaries are placed in the "bin" subdirectory.

+If necessary, you can specify the compiler by passing the CC variable on the command line, and CXXFLAGS can also be used to pass additional flags.
+So for example to make an AVX2 build of Arasan using gcc-10 with c++20 support, do:

+make CC=gcc-10 CXXFLAGS=-std=c++20 avx2

 Defining NUMA in the Makefile will build a version that has support for NUMA (Non-Uniform Memory Access) machines.
-NUMA support relies on the hwloc library (version 2.0 or higher.
-Note: the MSVC build does not currently work with hwloc releases past 2.0.4).
+NUMA support relies on the hwloc library version 2.0 or higher.
+Note: you must have a compatible hwloc library in the library search path at runtime.

 The Arasan engine binary is named "arasanx-32", "arasanx-64", "arasanx-64-popcnt", or "arasanx-64-bmi2," depending on the